OpenSC/libp11/INSTALL.md

 As above, assuming that you have mentioned packages already installed.

-### MINGW / MSYS
+### MinGW / MSYS

 To build libp11, download and install mingw-get-setup.exe from https://sourceforge.net/projects/mingw/

-I'm assuming that you have selected all necessary MINGW and MSYS packages during install
+I'm assuming that you have selected all necessary MinGW and MSYS packages during install

 (useful hint - after clicking at checkbox press key I).